karstenv/dynamic_layers_qgis/postgis/README.md

 6. Refresh the map display - the dynamic data in the view should now be visible

-### 2. Combining PostGIS Database Views and dynamic queries with API calls the USGS Earthquake API
+### 2. Combining PostGIS Database Views and dynamic queries with API calls to the USGS Earthquake API

 To make this example run correctly